 - You should normally be a UK-registered optometrist satisfying all legal requirements to be eligible to practise in the UK

-- You should also be registered with the General Optical Council
+- You should also be registered with the General Optical Council (GOC) whilst completing all parts of the training

-- Overseas optometrists will be accepted on an ad-hoc basis providing your undergraduate syllabus and clinical responsibilities are similar to those of a UK optometrist.
+- Overseas optometrists will be accepted on an ad-hoc basis providing your undergraduate syllabus and clinical responsibilities are similar to those of a UK optometrist

 English requirements